 Today Doronin is estimated to be worth about $1.6 billion.
 He has homes in London, Ibiza, Moscow, Miami and New York, and an extensive collection of Russian and international artworks.
 This ranges from early life drawings by El Lissitzky and Malevich (“I couldn’t afford paintings at that time, so I bought drawings”) to a growing number of contemporary American works by Edward Ruscha, Jeff Koons and Dennis Hopper, a friend whose personal photographs Doronin bought near the end of the actor-turned-photographer’s life.

 He also has an impressive array of toys, from superyachts to jets.
 For fun he flies a helicopter.
-To keep fit he kitesurfs with a personal trainer – ideally from his Aman in Indonesia, where the beaches are “perfect: three kilometres of white sand, on one side protected and on the other side windy”.
+To keep fit he kitesurfs with a personal trainer – ideally from his Aman in the Philippines, where the beaches are “perfect: three kilometres of white sand, on one side protected and on the other side windy”.
 He has a private chef who prepares mostly plant-based food, as well as a trainer who works with him daily and is an expert in Chinese martial arts, shiatsu, herbal medicine and acupuncture.
 “Sometimes he gives me treatment with needles on my plane, which helps with jet lag,” Doronin says.
 “Or he uses my Tibetan singing bowls.”